French Bulldog Heat Cycle 2026: Complete 6-Month Guide

-• There are five defined phases, but the pre-load window 72–96 hours before visible swelling is when most silent heats trigger surprise pregnancies.
+• Five defined phases exist, but the pre-load window 72–96 hours before visible swelling triggers most surprise pregnancies.

 French bulldog wearing a life jacket, enjoying a day on the water.